tejash-9/GitHubAPI/README.md

 2. Navigate to the project directory: `cd GitHubAPI`
 3. Install the dependencies: `npm install`
 4. Create a new OAuth application on GitHub and copy the client id and client secret.
-5. Set the homepage url to http://localhost:8000 and Authorization callback url to http://localhost:8000/auth/callback.
-6. Create a file named .env in the root of the project and add the following lines:
+5. Create a file named .env in the root of the project and add the following lines:

     CLIENT_ID=YOUR_CLIENT_ID